ArenKDesai/Aren-s-Notes/Intro to Operating Systems/Scheduling.md

 1. If Priority(A) > Priority(B), A runs and B doesn't
 2. Priority(A) = Priority(B), A and B run RR
 MLFQ then varies a process's priority based on its observed behavior.
 This is done with **allotment**, the amount of time a job can spend at a given priority before its priority is reduced.
 There are thus three more rules:
-1. When a job enters the system, it is placed at the
+1. When a job enters the system, it is placed at the highest priority.
+2. If a job uses up its allotment while running, its p